Skip to Main Content

 • For each project leader, include name, title, UCLA affiliation, and email

-To be uploaded in the nomination form in pdf format:
+Documents below to be uploaded in the nomination form in pdf format.

 Letter of Nomination (No more than 2 pages)